department-of-veterans-affairs/va.gov-team/products/ask-va/design/Fields, options and labels/Mapping CRM fields.md

 Last updated by @tygindraux: April 1, 2024

-This document is to map CRM fields with frontend form fields on VA.gov.
+This document maps CRM fields to frontend form fields on VA.gov.
 The primary audience is engineering and product folks on our team.

 |CRM field|CRM option|VA.gov field|VA.gov option|Notes|
 |:--|:--|:--|:--|:--|